 Monaco were one of the most entertaining sides in European football throughout the 2016/17 season, thrilling the masses with their swashbuckling attacking style.
-They did for Manchester City and Borussia Dortmund in the Champions League, while on route to winning Ligue 1 they averaged just under three goals per game.
-Djibril Sidibé was a vital component in these achievements.

 The French right-back joined the Monégasques from Lille for a transfer fee of around £13million last summer, reportedly shunning Arsenal in the process.
 However, if recent reports are to be believed, the Gunners were unperturbed by the purported knock-back.

 Now, after speculation already linking him with a move to England, the defender spoke to the media while on international duty and didn't rule out a transfer this summer.

 “Firstly, I'm focused on France and then I'll give myself some time to think about offers and all the factors running through my brain a year before the World Cup,” he said, via ESPN.

 “Leaving for leaving's sake doesn't interest me.
 You've got to be happy at Monaco.
 We finished first, we have the Champions League and I know the coach perfectly.
 But there are certain offers you can't turn down… but I'll have the time to think about that afterwards.”

 Outwardly, the signing of Sidibé would appear a way of replacing the outgoing right-back.
 But would the Frenchman be an upgrade in this position?

 Bellerín’s form was questioned at times last season.
 Defensively, he appeared suspect, something hinted at statistically by the fact he has averaged fewer tackles and interceptions per game compared to the 2015/16 campaign.

 He was also comparatively less productive in an attacking sense, contributing four assists compared to five in 2015/16, and completing fewer dribbles per game.
 By contrast, Sidibé’s star has been on the rise throughout this campaign.